indentive/emqttd-docker/README.md

-# EMQTTD Docker
+# Emqttd Docker

-This repository contains the [Dockerfile](src/Dockerfile) of EMQTTD used by [Mainflux IoT Platform][2].
-Before proceeding, please check the EMQTTD's [official website][1] for more information about the product.
+This repository contains the [Dockerfile](src/Dockerfile) of Emqttd used by [Mainflux IoT Platform][2].
+Before proceeding, please check the Emqttd's [official website][1] for more information about the project.

 ### Usage
 To start up the container, execute the following commands inside the command line: